TheNotary/hello_world_java/README.md

 ### Writing Code

-The HelloWorld.java file contains the source code.
+The src/hello/HelloWorld.java file contains the source code.
 You can edit it with any text editor with nice highlighting.
 Eclipse is popular in the java development world, but so is jet brain and netbean.
 Java is a type heavy language, so vim isn't as handy with java as it is in other areas without installing plugins to automate some of the verbosity needed.
 As such, this repo is text editor agnostic.

 ### Compiling Code